atha-rv/Linguistics-Register/README.md

-# Register
+## Register

-Register is a Chrome extension that measures a draft against a corpus you choose.
-You save writing you admire into a local library; nothing leaves the browser, and no text is uploaded anywhere.
+Register is a Chrome extension that compares a draft with writing you choose.

-Every saved text and every new draft is scored on 27 metrics.
-Biber's six register dimensions (involved vs. informational, narrative vs. non-narrative, situated vs. explicit reference, neutral vs. persuasive, concrete vs. abstract, edited vs. on-line).
-Sentence rhythm as a distribution, so mean, standard deviation, skew, and autocorrelation, not just average length.
-Lexical diversity via MTLD and MATTR, which stay stable as texts get longer, where TTR does not.
-Word concreteness and frequency norms.
-Grammatical markers: nominalization rate, passive rate, modal rate.

-Most feedback on prose stops at "sounds off."
-Register returns something you can act on: this draft is 3 SD more abstract than your corpus and uses half as many short sentences.
-That is a testable claim, and the edit either closes the gap or it doesn't.
-The corpus can be other writers you want to sound like, or your own back-catalogue when the goal is staying consistent with yourself.
-Cohesion metrics are deliberately absent.
-Connective density and lexical overlap are cheap to compute and show little relationship to judged writing quality, so they were left out rather than shipped as filler.

----
+Save articles, essays, or your own past work into a local library.
+Register keeps every text inside your browser.
+When you paste in a new draft, it measures both the draft and the library across 27 metrics.

+These include sentence-length patterns, vocabulary range, concrete word use, passive voice, nominalizations, modal verbs, and Biber’s six register dimensions.

+The result looks like this:

+> This draft uses half as many short sentences as your usual writing and scores three standard deviations higher on abstraction.

+That gives you a specific edit to make.
+Add shorter sentences.
+Replace abstract nouns with concrete actions.
+Run the draft again and see whether the score moves closer to your corpus.

+Your corpus can contain writers whose style you admire or your own older work when you want the draft to sound like you.

-## Who this is for
+## Who it is for

-Two situations create the same problem: you need a draft to match a register you didn't invent, and right now the only tool you have is reading it out loud and hoping.

-**Writing with an LLM in the loop, shipping the result somewhere it has to read as yours.** Model output has a signature — sentence length that barely varies, vocabulary that plateaus early, a lean toward abstraction and nominalization over concrete, active phrasing.
-None of that trips a spell-checker.
-Register's rhythm autocorrelation and MTLD/MATTR metrics were built to catch exactly this kind of flatness, regardless of what produced the draft — compare against a corpus of writing (including your own, from before) that doesn't have that signature.

-**Matching someone else's register on purpose.** Ghostwriters, agency copywriters, anyone doing a client-voice pass.
-"Does this sound like them" currently has no better answer than a gut check and a hope the client agrees.
-A corpus built from the target's own writing turns that into a number.
+Register helps when a draft needs to match an existing voice.

+Writers using LLMs can compare generated text with their own past work and catch flat sentence rhythm, repetitive vocabulary, and abstract phrasing.

+Ghostwriters and agency copywriters can build a corpus from a client’s published work and measure how closely each draft matches it.

+Instead of asking, “Does this sound right?”, Register shows exactly where the draft differs.

 ---